MShawon/YouTube-Viewer/README.md

 **Cons:** Try not to use this script every day.
 Run this once or twice a week with newer proxies.
 Guess this will reduce the view decrease issue.

+# View Decrease
+ If you see views are getting deleted after a while, make sure you're using good proxies.
+Here https://github.com/MShawon/YouTube-Viewer/issues/46#issuecomment-806399397 a user confirmed about view stability with good proxies

 # Issues
  Before opening an issue, please read this page thoroughly.
 Maybe someone already faced the same problem you have right now.
 So it's always a good idea to check the answer from issues first.
 If your problem isn't there, feel free to open an issue.